inginerie-software-2023-2024/proiect-inginerie-software-poli_invaders/Sprints/Sprint 1/README.md

 For the user stories that we have worked on, we have achieved the following:

 - we have implemented the ability to join a multiplayer game;
-- we have implemented a scene with two players, with synchronized player movement;
+- we have implemented a game scene with two players, with synchronized player movement;

 The unresolved user stories have been pushed to the following sprints.